Oracle E-Business Suite

 - Connection name:

-Use something that identifies the specific Oracle EBS instance, e.g. “HR Sandbox”.
+Use something that identifies the specific Oracle EBS instance, for example, “HR Sandbox”.

 - On-prem secure agent: